vporton/NacDB/README.md

 `DBIndex` and `SuperDB`.

-Keys in `SuperDB` (identifying sub-databases) are of the type `SubDBKey = Nat`. keys in sub-DBs are of the type `SK = Text`.
+Keys in `SuperDB` (identifying sub-databases) are of the type `SubDBKey = Nat`.
+Keys in sub-DBs are of the type `SK = Text`.
 Values stored in the sub-DBs are of type `AttributeKey` defined similarly to the same-named type in CanDB, but I chose to return `AttributeKey` directly, not a map of values (as in CanDB).